bigpigeon/toyorm/README.md

 autoincrement | void                    | same as auto_increment
-foreign key   | void                   | to add foreign key feature when create table alias         | string                 | change field name with toyorm join          | string                 | to select related container field when call brick.Join
+foreign key   | void                   | to add foreign key feature when create table alias         | string                 | change field name with toyorm join          | string                 | to select related field when call brick.Join

 other custom TAG will append to end of CREATE TABLE field